Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Methodology

-The number of sound source is determined by carefully selecting a threshold, as shown in Figure~\ref{fig:Confidence-Sound-Source}.
+The number of sound sources is determined by carefully selecting a threshold, as shown in Fig.~\ref{fig:Confidence-Sound-Source}.
 The confidence about the presence of a sound source is dependent on the $count$ value.
 The source with the maximum $count$ is considered to be qualified with 100 \% confidence and the confidence values for other sources are calculated relatively.
-The source with confidence value less than the threshold is considered to be noise and do not qualify as a sound source.
-Very weak sound signals will have few or no data points at all in the ITD signal and will be discarded.
+The source with a confidence value less than the threshold is considered to be noise and is not qualified as a sound source.